 Maryland is one of the 10 original states to begin a ChalleNGe Program in 1993 under Public Law 102-484.
 The academy is located on APG and is run under a cooperative agreement between the Maryland National Guard and National Guard Bureau.
 The Academy is a tuition-free program which offers at-risk adolescents 16 to 18 years old an opportunity to change their future for the better by providing the skills, education and self-discipline needed to become responsible, productive citizens.
 The “tough love” approach used in the program has helped graduate more than 4,000 cadets since the program’s inception in 1993.
 The initial program consists of a 22-week residential phase.
 During this phase the cadets learn self-discipline, leadership and responsibility.
 Participants live and work in a controlled military environment, encouraging teamwork and personal growth.
 A 12-month post-residential phase focuses on helping enroll graduates in continued education, technical school programs, or entry-level employment.
 During the post-residential phase, students are assisted by at least one trained mentor from the community for further development.

-HCC supported this mission by providing training for the cadets in A+ Certification Preparation, 90-classroom-hour Certificate for Child Care Professionals, Introduction to Arc Welding, OSHA 10-Hour Certification, Applied Culinary Arts Certification, Driver Education Classroom Instruction, and Driver Education Behind-the-Wheel Instruction at various locations in the area, including Harford Community College, Edgewood Public Library, Harford Technical High School, and FreeState ChalleNGe Academy on APG-South.
+HCC supported this mission by providing training for the cadets in A+ Certification Preparation, 90-classroom-hour Certificate for Child Care Professionals, Introduction to Arc Welding, Forklift Operator Certification, Applied Culinary Arts Certification, and Driver Education Classroom and Behind-the-Wheel Instruction at various locations in the area, including Harford Community College, Edgewood Public Library, Harford Technical High School, and FreeState ChalleNGe Academy on APG-South.

-Cadets in the Applied Culinary Arts program learned practical kitchen and equipment skills while creating delicious foods such as hand-rolled spring rolls and chocolate cake from scratch.
-Skills learned could translate to a variety of food science-related careers.
+Cadets in the Applied Culinary Arts program learned practical kitchen and equipment skills that could translate to a variety of food science-related careers.
 Some cadets were students in A+ Certification Preparation, a hands-on program designed to prepare them to be able to take and pass the two A+ exams needed to become CompTIA A+ Certified.
 Once cadets complete the courses, they will have the knowledge and confidence to pass the exams, and the skills to be a great PC tech.
 Their new skills will help them land their first PC tech job and/or start their education in cybersecurity.
-Arc welding students were introduced to arc welding machines and accessories, and learned different types of welds, joint designs and safety practices, all skills that could lead to employment in this industry.
+Arc Welding students were introduced to arc welding machines and accessories, and learned different types of welds, joint designs and safety practices; all skills that could lead to employment in this industry.

-The partnership between HCC and FreeState ChalleNGe Academy was created to provide training that will lead to jobs in sustainable careers/occupations for these youth.
-As both organizations reside in Harford County, this partnership was successful, both logistically and administratively.
-The program will continue in the spring of 2018 with a new cohort of cadets.
+The partnership between HCC and FreeState ChalleNGe Academy was created to provide training leading to jobs in sustainable careers and occupations for the youth.
+As both organizations reside in Harford County, this partnership has been both logistically and administratively successful.
+The College looks forward to continuing this program later this year with a new cohort of cadets.

 Join the conversation